ohmediaorg/email-bundle/README.md

 ## Custom Everything

-If you want to override absolutely everything, create `templates/bundles/OHMediaEmailBundle/base.html.twig`.
+If you want to override absolutely everything, simply create your own base template and extend that!